GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/KeyComponents/AddingNewSolver.rst

 The included header is ``physicsPackages/simplePDE/LaplaceBaseH1.hpp`` which declares the base class ``LaplaceBaseH1``, shared by all Laplace solvers.
 Moreover, ``physicsPackage/simplePDE/LaplaceBaseH1.hpp`` includes the following headers:

  - ``common/EnumStrings.hpp`` which includes facilities for enum-string conversion (useful for reading enum values from input);
- - ``physicsPackage/PhysicsPackageBase.hpp`` which declares the abstraction class shared by all physics solvers.
+ - ``physicsPackage/PhysicsPackageBase.hpp`` which declares the abstraction class shared by all physics packages.
  - ``managers/FieldSpecification/FieldSpecificationManager.hpp`` which declares a manager used to access and to set field on the discretized domain.

 Let us jump forward to the class enum and variable as they contain the data used